Nuclear Medicine

 • Skeletal and bone diseases

-• Urology; Kidney, bladder, prostate, testicles
+• Urology: Kidney, bladder, prostate, testicles

 • Stomach, intestines, gallbladder

-• Neurology; Nerve damage, vascular occlusion, Parkinson's, Alzheimer's, Stroke
+• Neurology: Nerve damage, vascular occlusion, Parkinson's, Alzheimer's, Stroke

-• Cancer; Especially for cancer patients and in the fight against this disease, they are actively guiding with the quality and image of PET/CT scans.
+• Cancer: Especially for cancer patients, and in the fight against this disease, they are actively guiding with the quality and image of PET/CT scans.

 People who will receive this service often express concerns about exposure to high radiation due to the radioactive substances used in the imaging devices in the nuclear medicine department.
 However, the amount of radiation emitted by these devices is not significantly different from that of other imaging devices.
-The radioactive substances given to the body through the vein to ensure image quality are completely excreted from the body through urine and feces within 6-12 hours.
+The radioactive substances given to the body through the vein to ensure image quality are entirely excreted from the body through urine and feces within 6-12 hours.